The anti-Ramsey threshold of complete graphs: Proof of Theorem for

 If $K(v)=Y_1$, then $S(v)=K_k^-$.
-Now the two $K_k$'s contained in $K(v)$ intersect in a $K_{k-2}$.
+Now the two copies of $K_k$ contained in $K(v)$ intersect in a $K_{k-2}$.
 If $G_v^\ast$ is in stage $P_0$, then this $K_{k-2}$ contains a triangle with vertices $\{x,y,z\}$ and hence an uncoloured edge, say $xy$.
-We colour $xy$ and the edge $vz$ with the same new colour, which ensures that both $K_k$'s contained in $K(v)$ are non-rainbow.
+We colour $xy$ and the edge $vz$ with the same new colour, which ensures that both copies of $K_k$ contained in $K(v)$ are non-rainbow.
 Now any four vertices that contain $v$ contain at most three coloured edges; also, for any four vertices that do not contain $v$ we only added one coloured edge so the number of coloured edges might have increased from three to four, so $G$ is in $P_2$.
 Now suppose that $G_v^\ast \in P_1$.
-Thus, no matter how the coloured edges are distributed, only using Property~\ref{def:stages}\ref{prop:four-vertices}, we can always find three disjoint uncoloured edges in $K(v)$ such that each of the $K_k$'s in $K(v)$ contains two of them.
+Thus, no matter how the coloured edges are distributed, only using Property~\ref{def:stages}\ref{prop:four-vertices}, we can always find three disjoint uncoloured edges in $K(v)$ such that each of the copies of $K_k$ in $K(v)$ contains two of them.
 Then, we colour these three disjoint edges with the same new colour.
 Finally, suppose that $G_v^\ast \in P_2$.
-It follows from Property~\ref{def:stages}\ref{prop:four-vertices} that there are two uncoloured edges $e$ and $e'$ not incident to $v$ (but not necessarily disjoint) that belong to the two $K_k$'s contained in $K(v)$.
-For both $K_k$'s we can choose an additional edge incident to $v$ (say, edges $f$ and $f'$) such that colouring the edges $e$ and $f$ with the same new colour, and $e'$ and $f'$ with the same new colour (different from the colour given to $e$ and $f$) makes both $K_k$'s non-rainbow.
-Recall that the only property we have to ensure to show that $G$ is in $P_4$ is that every $K_k$ is non-rainbow.
+It follows from Property~\ref{def:stages}\ref{prop:four-vertices} that there are two uncoloured edges $e$ and $e'$ not incident to $v$ (but not necessarily disjoint) that belong to the two copies of $K_k$ contained in $K(v)$.
+For both copies of $K_k$ we can choose an additional edge incident to $v$ (say, edges $f$ and $f'$) such that colouring the edges $e$ and $f$ with the same new colour, and $e'$ and $f'$ with the same new colour (different from the colour given to $e$ and $f$) makes both copies of $K_k$ non-rainbow.
+Recall that the only property we have to ensure to show that $G$ is in $P_4$ is that every copy of $K_k$ is non-rainbow.
 Therefore, $G\in P_4$, which completes the case that $K(v)=Y_1$.